How to Heal Avoidant Attachment Style (Even If You’ve Spent Years Pushing People Away Without Knowing Why)

 They prefer to be alone and to follow their own habits.

 Having an avoidant attachment style does not imply that they do not want to be around others; many people with avoidant attachment types are extroverts who enjoy social gatherings.
 They don’t mind being alone, though.
 They are not upset if they are not in a relationship.
-That means they are free to pursue their own interests without hindrance.
+That means they are free to pursue their own interests—especially in ways that go beyond surface chemistry or conventional expectations.

 They have difficulty discussing or expressing their emotions.